 TCA CROSS technique may be used in all skin colors, but darker skin individuals need to use a bleaching cream hydroquinone 4% cream after the procedure.
 There is always a risk if pigmentation in darker skin individuals.
 In addition, Fractional CO2 laser resurfacing will also help with icepick scars.
 Typically, the two procedures, TCA CROSS, and Fractional [email protected] laser, combined (not on the same day) will yield satisfactory results in patients with icepick scars.
 Unfortunately, unlike boxcar scars, fillers like Restylane and Juvéderm don’t work very well in icepick scars.

 Treatment Options for Hypertrophic Scars:

 The standard of therapy for hypertrophic scars is Kenalog injections.
-Typically, 2.5/cc is used, however higher concentration may be required.
-Kenalog injections will reduce the scar, however it will take many sessions.
+Typically, 2.5/cc is used, however, a higher concentration may be required.
+Kenalog injections will reduce the scar, however, it will take many sessions.
 If the scar is red, lasers can be used to reduce the redness.
 In these instances, Kenalog injection combined with the V-BEAM laser will be effective.

 Acne Scar Removal Cost

 The cost of acne scar removal can vary depending on many factors.
 If you decide to get rid of acne scars on your own, your cost will only be the supplies and research time.
 If you go with a professional, such as a dermatologist, your cost can be anywhere from $200 to $3,600, depending on the types and sizes of the acne scars.
 The best dermatologist for acne scar removal Los Angeles is Dr. Behnam.